durgaprasad3322/FRT-project1/README.md

 # ✨ Adventure Gaming ✨

-This is a web based application developed for Agriculture related website in india
+This is a web based application developed for gaming related website in india

 ### This web based lifestyle application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.